padmarajnidagundi/padmarajnidagundi/README.md

 ## Hi there 👋

+My name is Padmaraj.
+I have done my Ph.D. in computers since and am interested in AI projects, Software engineering, Quantum computers and test management.

 - 🔭 I’m currently working on Cypress in my free time
 - 🌱 I’m currently learning AI-driven testing
 - 👯 I’m looking to collaborate on AI driven software testing professional